-Samsung's New Galaxy S9 Has Super-Slow Mo And AR Emoji
+All Of The Random New Features In Samsung’s Galaxy S9

 AR Emoji is Samsung’s version of Bitmoji.

-You can now make custom, text-able animations via Samsung’s augmented reality technology.
-The software taps into the front facing camera to scan your face.
+You can now make custom, textable animations via Samsung’s augmented reality technology.
+The software taps into the front-facing camera to scan your face.
 After the scan, you can choose clothing and accessories.

 Here’s what I looked like the day of the Galaxy S9 briefing.